Cyberpunk (role-playing game): Novels

-On October 2022, CD Projekt RED announced on Twitter that a novel set in the Cyberpunk universe by the title Cyberpunk 2077: No Coincidence will be released in English on August 2023, as a tie-in to Cyberpunk 2077.
-The novel is written by Polish writer Rafal Kosik.

 Comics

 Reception

 In Issue 37 of Challenge, Julia Martin commented, "the game has style.
 While it is a game with some ragged edges, Cyberpunk recreates the atmosphere of the literature and movies from which it draws admirably."
 Martin had issues with the combat system, especially the organization of the rules, some ambiguous rules, and the lack of super-advanced weaponry.
 She also grumbled about typos, noting, "Quite frankly, I don't think I've seen this many apparently careless, minor errors since Judges Guild went defunct some years ago."
 She also found the netrunning system far too general.
 Despite all these problems, she confessed, "I really like this game.
 It has lots of problems, [...] but it has a great many redeeming points also. [...]
 The characters and the world view are the heart of Cyberpunk, and they are the best of it."
 She concluded, "It is a marvelous creature which can be molded into a tremendous campaign by a referee with experience.
 It is definitely worth the money (and you might even like the combat system).
 Go check it out."

 Stewart Wieck reviewed Cyberpunk for White Wolf #14, rating it 3 overall, and stated that "Cyberpunk is a fine game set in an environment which is very conducive to role-playing."

 In the May 1989 edition of Games International (Issue 5), Paul Mason found the rules disorganized and lacked an index.
 He also found lots of typos, "the sign of a rushed production."
 Although Mason found the concept behind the game "quite appealing," he thought that the combat system, which was supposed to be an improvement on the usual non-descriptive hit point system, was too constricted by data tables to be very descriptive.
 He concluded by giving this game an average rating of 3 out of 5, saying, "All in all, Cyberpunk does the job.
 If you want to run a game in this genre and you want a single source of rules and background, then this game will be adequate to the task [...]
 It doesn't contain any ideas radically new to rolegaming, however, and so won't be much use to anyone else except inveterate collectors."